 Preparing Rice for Your Dog

-To make sure that your dog is getting the most out of their rice, you’ll want to make sure that it’s cooked all the way.
-What’s more, as demonstrated with our fried rice example, there are some preparation methods that should be avoided.
+To make sure that your dog is getting the most out of its rice, you’ll want to make sure that it’s cooked all the way.
+What’s more, as demonstrated with our fried rice example, some preparation methods should be avoided.

 Instead, when preparing rice for your dog, you’ll want to keep things as simple as possible.
-Put it in a boil, do not add any seasonings, and let it soften.
-Rise the rice before adding it to the pot so as to remove any excess starch.
+Please put it in a boil, do not add any seasonings, and let it soften.
+Rise the rice before adding it to the pot to remove any excess starch.
 Boil it for about 20 to 30 minutes.